February 8th, 2014 Meaghan

 Graham’s crime was somewhat similar; within a few months of the murder Foster committed, he killed a prison guard with an ax.
-His defense had been one of insanity.
+He claimed insanity by way of defense.

 The pair’s public execution was attended by thousands.
 In the atmosphere of “noise, confusion, drunkenness and disorder,” one attendee, a Mr. Sullivan Sweet, was accidentally trampled to death.
 Many more Ohio men would face the death penalty in coming years, but Ohio’s next execution of a woman would not be until almost a century later, with the electrocution of serial poisoner Anna Marie Hahn in 1938.